 It can be small targets that you've set yourself, such as reaching your first subscriber, or it can be bigger goals such as creating your first course or product.

 Every milestone you reach within your blogging journey is an achievement and something worth celebrating.

-Do not ruin it by putting yourself down and not thinking your good enough, because someone else you've seen online is further head than you.
+Do not ruin it by putting yourself down and not thinking you're good enough, because someone else you've seen online is further ahead than you.